dli7319/docker-mediawiki/README.md

 Container image for https://wiki.davidl.me

 ## Examples
+See [examples/docker](examples/docker) for a docker compose example.
-See `examples/kubernetes` for an example Kubernetes deployment manifest.
+See [examples/kubernetes](examples/kubernetes) for an example Kubernetes deployment manifest.